Artesian Ministries exists to equip disciples to share Jesus by becoming biblically literate.

 On December 1, 2009, my life changed forever.
 I discovered that my husband was having multiple affairs.
 Three months later, I stood in a Houston courtroom, signed divorce papers, and stumbled out.
 Dazed, heartbroken, and single.

-Four months later, God orchestrated for me to take a trip to the Holy Land with a group of women.
-As I knelt in the Garden of Gethsemane in May of 2010, my tears making muddy puddles in the desert sand, I asked God to fill my time with Him.
+In May of 2010, God orchestrated for me to take a trip to the Holy Land with a group of women.
+As I knelt in the Garden of Gethsemane, my tears making muddy puddles in the desert sand, I asked God to fill my time with Him.
 And He has honored that desperate prayer beautifully.

 It took a solid year of Christian counseling to surrender to the Lord all of my anger, hurt, and unforgiveness I had experienced because of the divorce.
 By His grace alone, He healed my heart and restored my passion for Bible study.
 I began Artesian Ministries as an LLC while still working full-time at the law firm.

 After thirty years in corporate America’s legal field, God paved the way for me to live my dream of full-time ministry to write Bible studies and teach them across the globe.
-In June 2021, the law firm offered me early retirement and I have not looked back.
+In June 2021, the law firm offered me early retirement.
+Grace upon grace!
+I accepted their offer and have not looked back.

 When I knelt in the Garden of Gethsemane over a dozen years ago, I knew that one day I would return.
 I have not only been back once, but several times, and now lead tours for others to experience Jesus in the place where He walked.
 He met me in that Garden.
 He has saved my life.

 I love Jesus and His Word in the depths of my soul.
-I never take lightly the privilege He has given me to learn, study, write, and teach people about Him.
-I want you to know that we are a living testimony that with God… all things are possible!
+I never take lightly the privilege He has given me to learn, study, write, and teach about Him.
+I want you to know beyond a shadow of doubt: with God all things are possible!

 Thank you so much for taking the time to read my story.
 Walking with Jesus is the greatest adventure in all of life.
 I pray that the story of your life is being filled with God’s faith, hope, and love.